Rhoda Nohlechek House

 The Rhoda Nohlechek House in Wenden, Arizona was built in 1911.
 It was listed on the National Register of Historic Places in 1996.

-Its original 20x22 ft wood portion was built in 1911 by gold prospector George Bray.
-Bray was murdered shortly after establishing a rich gold deposit claim.
-Rhoda Nohlechek acquired the maining claim and also Bray's house.
+Its original 20x22 ft wood portion was built in 1911 by gold prospector George Bray, who was murdered shortly after establishing a rich gold deposit claim.
+Rhoda Nohlechek acquired the mining claim and also Bray's house.

-The house is located at the northwestern corner of the junction of 2nd St. and Date Ave.
+The house is located at the northwestern corner of 2nd St. and Date Ave.

 The listing included a second contributing building, a barn built around 1914, and it included a contributing structure, a 6x6 ft smokehouse also built around 1914.